smajida/afm_ingest/README.md

 ### afm\_ingest

 An OTP-compliant Erlang application that periodically ingests satellite fire detections from (http://activefiremaps.fs.fed.us).
-This is accomplished by parsing the KML files which provide fire detections for the last 24hrs of four systems:
+This is accomplished by parsing the KML files which provide fire detections for the last 24hrs of up to four systems:

   * GOES - Geostationary Operational Environmental Satellite
   * VIIRS - Visible Infrared Imaging Radiometer Suite